-- 1. The presentation will be on Saturday, October 18th, 2025, 9:30 am -12:30 pm in room 115.
-Everyone has to be there all the time; otherwise a penalty will be applied.
-In the event of illness or emergency, usual procedures will apply. - 2.
-The presentation will be 12 min (maximum) for each student and 3 min questions follow.
+1. The presentation will be on

+Everyone has to be there all the time; otherwise a penalty of 25% will be applied.
+To avoid the penalty, students must obtain academic consideration.

+- 2. The presentation will be 12 min (maximum) for each student and 3 min questions follow.
 The duration depends on the number of students. - 3.
 At the end of the presentation event, please return the NI USB 6008 devices, the voltmeter and the tool.
 Otherwise, your presentation marks will not be released. - 4.
 Choose a topic on instrumentation based on LabVIEW or on simulation based on COMSOL.
 You are encouraged to select a project which is related to your 4491E or graduate thesis.

 The scientific level should be equivalent to chem 3372b poster, less high than your 4491 project or chem 9658/9567 seminar for graduate student, but higher than 4472 assignments.
-Please come to Dr. Ding's office to discuss your choice if needed.
+Please come to office to discuss your choice if needed.